huaweicloud/terraform-provider-huaweicloud/docs/resources/rds_mysql_database_privilege.md

 * `id` - The resource ID of database privilege which is formatted `<instance_id>/<database_name>`.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.

 ## Import

 RDS database privilege can be imported using the `instance id` and `database name`, e.g.